-The Department of Italian Studies is in the School of Languages and Cultures (SLC).
-Offices of staff from the Department of Italian Studies are located on Level 7 of the Brennan MacCallum Building A18.
+The department of Italian Studies is in the School of Languages and Cultures (SLC).
+Italian staff offices are located on Level 7 of the Brennan MacCallum Building A18.

 Program structure and content

 The Italian Studies program is designed to develop the four language skills (listening, speaking, reading and writing) in the target language, standard Italian, along with the analytical and critical skills necessary to pursue studies in all areas in which the department has special competence.
-These encompass Italian literary history and criticism, philology, philosophical and literary culture of the 14th, 15th and 16th centuries (Middle Ages and the Renaissance), Italian philosophy, literary and intellectual culture of the 19th and 20th centuries, travel literature, visual theory, translation, language and migration studies, sociolinguistics, language acquisition, and language teaching methodologies.
+These encompass Italian literary history and criticism, philology, literary culture of the 14th and 16th centuries (Middle Ages and the Renaissance), literary culture of the 19th century, 20th century literature and society in the European context, Italian language studies, sociolinguistics, language acquisition, and language teaching methodologies.

 Italian language units are structured in seven different levels.
 Students start at the most appropriate level and progress systematically through the levels.
 Students with previous knowledge of the language from both formal and informal sources are required to identify themselves to the department as soon as possible.

 Students majoring in Italian are encouraged to spend a semester on exchange as part of their studies.
 Scholarships are offered by the School of Languages and Cultures and the department of Italian Studies to support students during their study abroad.

 The two junior introductory units of Italian language, ITLN1611 and ITLN1612, are 6 credit points junior level units for students with no prior knowledge of Italian.
 Students who have completed ITLN1612 proceed to ITLN2611 and ITLN2612.